r33zA/r33zAs-pihole-whitelist/README.md

 **NOTE!** - The original script is created by Anudeep - https://github.com/anudeepND/whitelist

-**NOTE!**  - This has been highly modified and is useless for use by most people.
+**NOTE!**  - This has been highly modified and is useless for most setups.

-**NOTE!** - I'm doing this for two reasons; A) as learning a ground for myself and B) to quickly add specifically needed domains to my Pi-hole.
+I'm doing this for two reasons;

+A) as learning a ground for myself,

+B) and to quickly add specifically needed domains to my Pi-hole.

+**!** This now also removes the default adlists.list to use only <https://dbl.oisd.nl> for my preferred setup.

 ***

 - Usage

 ```
 git clone https://github.com/r33zA/r33zAs-pihole-whitelist.git
 cd r33zAs-pihole-whitelist/scripts